faanid/Google-keep-clone/README.md

 # Google Keep Clone
-Built with Reactjs and Javascript in two separate files!
+This project is a clone of Google Keep, a note-taking application developed by Google.
+It was built using ReactJs and Javascript in two separate files!

 ## 🛠 Skills
 Javascript, Reactjs, HTML, CSS